lsst-dm/panda_lsst_io/src/user/submit_workflow.rst

 common settings supplied in the YAML with *bps submit <config>.yaml* command.
 They are::

-   -  request_walltime: 90000 maximum wall time on the execution node allowed to run a single job in seconds
+   -  requestWalltime: 90000 maximum wall time on the execution node allowed to run a single job in seconds

-   -  number_of_retries: number of attempts to successfully execute a job.
+   -  numberOfRetries: number of attempts to successfully execute a job.
 Defult 5

    -  whenSaveJobQgraph: "NEVER" this parameter is mandatory because PanDA plugin is currently supports only a single quantum graph file